How does it work?

 13. Center for Tax Policy and Administration

 The Center for Tax Policy and Administration examines all aspects of taxation, including international and domestic tax issues, direct and indirect taxes and tax policy and administration.
-It has a well-developed program of cooperation with non-OECD economies.

 14. Trade and Agriculture Directorate

 The Trade and Agriculture Directorate’s work supports a strong, rules-based multilateral trading system that will maintain momentum for progressive trade liberalization and rules-strengthening while contributing to rising standards of living and sustainable development in OECD and non-OECD countries.
-The directorate is involved in analysis and preparation for ongoing and future trade negotiations that may cover new categories of trade rules.

 Other OECD Bodies: